uestcchicken/crowd-counting-MCNN/README.md

 ### result

-I've only trained for about 1 hour so far on DELL laptop, GTX960m.
+I've only trained the model for about 2 hours so far on DELL laptop, GTX960m, tensorflow-gpu 1.4.1.
 Maybe the result will be better with more trainging hours.
 I hope.

 A_mae: 135 A_mse: 220
-B_mae: B_mse:
+B_mae: 60  B_mse: 80

 Waiting to train on GTX1080.